LimelightView/MCCBanHistory_1.8.8/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This mod is licensed under the GNU General Public License v3.
+Please see LICENSE.md for more information.

 ## Acknowledgments

-*
+* PurpleBooth for their README layout (https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)